What Is Calcium?

-The mineral calcium is well-known for its key role in bone health.
+Calcium is a mineral that’s well-known for its key role in bone health.
 Calcium also helps maintain heart rhythm, muscle function, and more.
 Because of its health benefits, calcium is one of the best-selling supplements in the U.S.

-Calcium is crucial in growing new bone and maintaining bone strength.
+Calcium is key to growing new bone and keeping the bone you have strong.
 Calcium supplements are standard for treating and preventing osteoporosis -- weak and easily broken bones -- and its precursor, osteopenia.

-Calcium is used for many other conditions.
+Calcium has many other uses.
 It's an ingredient in many antacids.
-Doctors also use calcium to control high levels of magnesium, phosphorus, and potassium in the blood.
-There's good evidence that calcium can help prevent or control high blood pressure.
-It also may reduce PMS symptoms as well as play a role in preventing certain cancers.
-According to some research, calcium with vitamin D, for instance, may help protect against breast cancer in premenopausal women.
-Other research, however, has not come to this conclusion.
-Calcium also has been looked at for other uses, for example, aiding weight loss.
+Doctors also use it to control high levels of magnesium, phosphorus, and potassium in your blood.
+There's good evidence it can help prevent or control high blood pressure.
+It may also ease PMS symptoms and play a role in preventing certain cancers.
+Some research shows that calcium with vitamin D, for instance, may help protect premenopausal women from breast cancer.
+Calcium also has been studied as a weight loss aid.
 But so far, these studies have been inconclusive.

-The people at highest risk of a calcium deficiency are postmenopausal women.
-Since dairy products are one of the most common sources of calcium, people who are lactose intolerant or vegan are also at increased risk of calcium deficiency.
+The people most likely to have too little calcium are postmenopausal women.
+Since dairy products are one of the most common sources of calcium, people who are lactose intolerant or vegan may not get enough, either.

-The Institute of Medicine has set Dietary Reference Intakes (DRI) and Recommended Daily Allowances (RDA) for calcium.
-Getting this amount from diet, with or without supplements, may be enough to keep your bones healthy.
+The Institute of Medicine has set dietary reference intake (DRI) and recommended daily allowance (RDA) standards for calcium.
+Getting this amount from the food you eat, with or without supplements, may be enough to keep your bones healthy.
 Doctors may recommend higher doses.

 |1-3 years||700 mg/day|